Bow Road tube station: Location

-Services and connections
+Services

-Bow Road is served by both the District and Hammersmith & City lines, between Mile End and Bromley-by-Bow stations, in Travelcard Zone 2.
+Bow Road is served by both the District and Hammersmith & City lines, between Mile End and Bromley-by-Bow stations, in London fare zone 2.
 Off-peak services on the District line generally run between Richmond or Ealing Broadway to Upminster.
 During peak hours, trains also operate to Wimbledon.
 The typical off-peak services, in trains per hour (tph) are: